GuroGuru/GuroGuru/README.md

 I've been working mostly with .NET applications and web development, as well as scraping for a brief period.

-Recently interested in game development and graphics programming. :space_invader: :space_invader: :space_invader:
+Recently interested in game development and graphics programming.

 Please feel free to explore and check what I've been up to!